scantarini/MyGame/readme.txt

 -How to update an image on a timer to create animation.
 -How to reset the focused object to allow the keyinput to act on different objects.
+-How to make a graphics class respond to a clicks
+-How to make my own signals for my QGraphics classes (and how to use the emit keyword)
+-

 Along the way, I have learned about the following Qt libraries: